Composite Bézier curve: General case

-The control points may be written as:
+After solving for the curve starting and ending at the given points, the arc's midpoint occurring at $t=0.5$, and the curve's end point tangents being the same as the circles, the control points may be written as:

+Multiplying the values provide general solutions for arcs of any radius.
+Using rotation matrices allows the drawing of any angle.

+The constraints of Ellsworth's solutions can be applied to the general case and numerically solved as well.

 Examples

+Other approaches

+For Bézier curves of degree n > 1, Ahn (2019) provide an $G^2$ approximation for any number of segments.
+The Hausdorff distance as well as the aforementioned "radial drift" show 2n-1 extreme points and Ahn's approximation is, as of the time of publication, the one with the smallest maximum Hausdorff distance.
+Explicit, analytical solutions are provided for the quadratic, cubic, and quartic cases.

+Applying affine transformation to the constraints allows the drawing of ellipses and elliptical arcs.

 Fonts

-TrueType fonts use composite Béziers composed of quadratic Bézier curves (2nd order curves).
-To describe a typical type design as a computer font to any given accuracy, 3rd order Beziers require less data than 2nd order Beziers; and these in turn require less data than a series of straight lines.
+TrueType fonts use composite Béziers composed of quadratic Bézier curves (2nd order curves) while most PostScript Type 1 and OpenType CFF use cubic (3rd order) curves.
+To describe a typical type design as a computer font to any given accuracy, 3rd order Béziers require less data than 2nd order Béziers; and these in turn require less data than a series of straight lines.
 This is true even though any one straight line segment requires less data than any one segment of a parabola; and that parabolic segment in turn requires less data than any one segment of a 3rd order curve.